FAQ. Frequently asked questions about the Visual Journalism and Documentary Photography programme.

 During the day, you and other applicants will have an interview with the three admissions committee members (colloquium).
 The total score is determined from the points obtained for the portfolio and the other parts of the entrance examination.

 You can reach a maximum of 45 points.
 With 15 points, you have passed the artistic aptitude test.
-You will find your score around 5 pm on the day of the artistic aptitude test.
+You will learn your score around 5 pm on the day of the artistic aptitude test.

 What criteria are used to award points in the artistic aptitude test?